 Dear members and those of you interested in VSR activities,

-Please safe the date of January the 15th for our annual general meeting of member and the preceding keynote address by Dr. Sarah Dezalay,
+On the 15th of January our annual general meeting of members and the preceding keynote address by Dr. Sarah Dezalay will take place.

 Friday January 15

 13:30-14:15 – Intro & Keynote

 The keynote will address the theme of the globalisation of the legal profession and below you may find an abstract of the address.